As a seller on eBay, it's important to remember that you're delivering more than items—you're also delivering service.

 Cases that won't be removed

-eBay's goal is to promote sellers who deliver issue-free transactions and provide excellent customer service.
-In general, cases closed without seller resolution won't be removed from the seller's performance evaluation.
+eBay values sellers who provide excellent customer service.
+In general, cases closed without seller resolution and opened cases won't be removed from the seller's performance evaluation.

 Best practices to help avoid cases from being opened

-Here are examples of best practices that may help cases from being opened:
+Here are examples of best practices that may help prevent cases from being opened:

 Send the buyer a message acknowledging when payment has been received, when the item is expected to be shipped, and confirmation once the item has been shipped.